 A collaborative force to be reckoned

-Louise Hatswell works across three schools as director of finance and SBM and chairs the South Yorkshire School Business Leaders (SYSBL) group.
+Louise Hatswell works across three schools as director of finance and SBM and also chairs the South Yorkshire School Business Leaders (SYSBL) group.
 With the support of her schools' heads, she joins us to consider the burgeoning SBM groups that are bringing SBMs together, providing a platform for the exchange of knowledge, information and support, as well as a united voice.
 Louise considers how isolated schools – and SBMs – can be and explores the potential for collaboration, outlines her group's achievements and provides valuable advice on setting up – and managing – a SBM group.
 This session is all about working together and being stronger for it.

 Take home points: